Let me begin with two stories of things I've seen in only the last 36 hours....

 And the decade before THAT.

-It's not that these people haven't stumbled upon some sort of fact or another or some study or something that might be TRUE (testosterone in prefrontal cortexes or whatever the fuck), but rather it is that unswervingly the paradigm into which they immediately attempt to plug and play this new data–that it makes SENSE to look around and see sexism on display–is always the central conceit of each new round of bullshit.
-That whatever men tend to do (or not do) more, that is A) always and unquestioningly the objectively better way to accomplish every desirable outcome even though it is men who define success, B) not usefully supplemented by any other approaches that might be what women, femmes, or even gender variant folks "tend to be better at," and C) absolute biologically destiny–no matter how minor the results are, how little the disparity matters compared with other X factors, or how difficult they might be to untangle from culture.
+It's not that these people haven't stumbled upon some sort of fact or another or some study or something that might be TRUE (testosterone in prefrontal cortexes or whatever the fuck), but rather it is that without deviation, the paradigm into which they immediately attempt to plug and play this new data is that it makes SENSE to look around and see sexism on display.
+This is always the central conceit of each new round of bullshit.
+That whatever men tend to do (or not do) more, that is A) always and unquestioningly the objectively better way to accomplish every desirable outcome even though it is men who define success, B) not usefully supplemented by any other approaches that might be what women, femmes, or even gender variant folks "tend to be better at," and C) absolutely biologically destiny–no matter how minor the results are, how little the disparity matters compared with other X factors, or how difficult these differences might be to untangle from culture.

 Each round then becomes a variation on the theme: "Aha!
 I was right to be sexist all along!"

 Oh and, of course, they also ignore anyone who points out the sexism.
-Anyone (usually women for some unknown reason) who read the slightest sexism into it, are just, quite simply, wrong and they are reading it wrong, and they need to have someone who understands its real meaning inform them of how just wrong they are and just how much this idea needs to be discussed.
+Anyone (usually women for some unknown reason) who read the slightest sexism into it is just, quite simply, wrong and they are reading it wrong.
+They need to have someone who "truly understands" its real meaning inform them of how just wrong they are and just how much this idea needs to be discussed.
 This includes shutting down anyone who does a point by point takedown (without actual counterpoints, of course).
 Because anyone who continues to read it "wrong," after they have magnanimously elucidated the proper way to read it, needs to work on listening to them and build a bridge to their interpretation.